adele-morrison/easterlies-collaborative-project/Results_summary.md

   * Wind-driven Ekman upwelling: Winds drive [large-scale Ekman upwelling](https://github.com/adele157/easterlies-collaborative-project/issues/20) and the signal propagates down the isopycnals, i.e. different (warmer) water is upwelled as denser isoycnals outcrop on the continental shelf.
 Due to the larger heat availability more more DSW/sea ice can be formed.
 An idea to test this hypothesis is to look at the start of the model run befre the first DSW formation season to identify the rise of isopycnals.

-  * Increased sea ice advection offshore.
-Instead of a local advection of sea ice by the katabatics in the DSW formation regions, it's the [large-scale offshore advection of sea ice](https://github.com/adele157/easterlies-collaborative-project/issues/10) which creates more ice-free area and allowing for more DSW formation.
+  * Increased sea ice advection offshore: Instead of a local advection of sea ice by the katabatics in the DSW formation regions, it's the [large-scale offshore advection of sea ice](https://github.com/adele157/easterlies-collaborative-project/issues/10) which creates more ice-free area and allowing for more DSW formation.
 Ideas to better understand this hypothesis is to look at sea ice transport across, e.g., the 1000-m isobath.

   * Above mechanisms don't exclude each other.